China Slough: History

 The slough was a swampy, slow-flowing channel of water off the Sacramento River in to the city of Sacramento.
+Before the Central Valley was settled by European and Chinese immigrants, the Nisenan and Miwok peoples of the region called the slough Wanoho Pakan.
 On each bank of the China Slough was the old Sacramento Chinatown.
 Before a Chinese population moved in, it was called Sutter Slough.
 The first group of Chinese immigrants came to Sacramento from 1849 to 1853, to escape the poor conditions in southeastern China.
 In southeastern China there was a famine, a very poor economy, and high taxes due to the Opium Wars (1839-1860), Taiping Rebellion (1850-1864) and Punti–Hakka Clan Wars (1855–1868).
 From 1849 to 1853, about 24,000 young Chinese men immigrated to California looking to improve their lives.
 The next group of Chinese immigrants came to Sacramento to help build the First transcontinental railroad starting in 1863.
 From 1863 and 1869, about 15,000 Chinese workers helped build the transcontinental railroad.
 The train tracks started in Sacramento and headed east.

 The non-Chinese Sacramento pioneers did not want the swampy slough, so the Chinese community was free to live there.
 They built up the slough into a waterfront town.
 The Chinese immigrants brought in a host of skills: merchants opened stores, cooks opened restaurants, laundrymen opened laundry services, entertainers put on theatre shows, and entrepreneurs served the needs not only in Chinatown but in the city.
 Sutter Lake was formed seasonally in the slough with spring and winter flooded.
 China Slough bathhouses were popular with all.

 In December 1856, a local Chinese Daily News (沙架免度新錄, Cantonese transliteration for Sacramento News) was founded by Ze Too Yune (司徒源), the first Chinese-run overseas Chinese newspaper.
 In March 1858, the Sacramento Chinese held a local Chinese Regatta in Sutter Lake, Festival of the Dragon Boat, with its Sze Yup (四邑) Company racing its Sam Yup (三邑) Company, which drew a large crowd lining the levee to view the contest.
 The main part of Sacramento Chinatown was located on I Street (the slough's levee road) from Second to Sixth Streets.
 Flood waters overflowed the levee and into Chinatown and the city a few times between 1850 and 1862.